Medical Condition: Erectile Dysfunction

 Who Is At Risk Of Getting Erectile Dysfunction?

 Aging males are typically at the greatest risk of suffering from erectile dysfunction.
 As age increases, the penis requires more direct touch to experience erection as sensitivity or hormonal levels may decrease.
-However, age is not the only substantial risk factor for the development of erectile dysfunction.
+However, age is not the only substantial risk factor for the development of impotence.

 Risk factors and causes are two different aspects of the process leading up to erectile dysfunction and must be treated as such.
 Risk factors do not directly cause the condition, they simply represent the likelihood of the condition developing.